-The author works in applied renewable energy technology research projects at Kathmandu University in Nepal.
+The author is working in applied renewable energy technology research projects with students and remote poor mountain communities through Kathmandu University in Nepal.
 His design for a smokeless metal cookstove has been installed in more than 2,600 homes in remote Nepali villages.
 He can be reached at azahnd@wlink.com.np, or at Kathmandu University RDC Unit, P.O.
 Box 6250, Kathmandu, Nepal.